-Ollier will take some of his biggest CAA clients with him, including Ed Sheeran, Anne-Marie, and Calum Scott
+Ollier will take some of his biggest CAA clients with him, including Sheeran, Anne-Marie, and Calum Scott

 Sign up for IQ Index

 The latest industry news to your inbox.

 The One Fiinix Live founder talks control, CAA, the new agency landscape and life as an independent

 Ed Sheeran agent Jon Ollier says hopes to help talented booking agents regain a sense of control after the devastating events of 2020 with his new venture, One Fiinix Live.